GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/xpk/README.md

 The below examples shows configuration for a multislice workload with data parallelism (DP) over data-center network (DCN) connections and FSDP over ICI.

 - Create a workload script.
 Make sure to modify the `--ici_fsdp_parallelism` parameter to match your TPU type.
-The example `--ici_fsdp_parallelism=8` is configured for a TPU slice with 8 chips.
-E.g. v4-16 or v5p-16

 ```bash
 cat <<EOF >./dcn-dp-ici-fsdp.sh